koesterlab/koesterlab.github.io/index.md

----
-tagline: Institute of Human Genetics | University of Duisburg-Essen
----

 The Köster lab is focused on reproducible data analysis, algorithm engineering and Bayesian statistics in Bioinformatics.
 It will **begin its work in August 2017**.